Q: I’m a new adoptee in the community & would like to know how I can begin to get involved?

 Q: I am a chinese adoptee interested in beginning a birth parent search.
 How do i start?
 Can you help me with a birth parent search?

 A: We have recently been developing resources and platforms to support Chinese adoptees who are searching for the biological families.
 Our Birth Parent Search and Reunion Facebook Group offers a space for interested members of the community to share resources, suggestions, and experiences and offer mutual support.
 The group also provides resources such as podcasts and interviews of Chinese adoptees discussing their experiences with searching for biological family in China.
-We are also currently in the works for a comprehensive Birth Parent Search Resources packet, but in the meantime, visit our interim Birth Parent Search Guide.
+We are also currently in the works to create more comprehensive Birth Parent Search Resources, but in the meantime, visit our interim Birth Parent Search Guide and check out our Birth Parent Search and Reunion Page.
 It will offer a number of strategies that Chinese adoptees have used to search for biological relatives, and it is up to you to decide which method works best for you.
 Unfortunately, we do not currently offer tailored or on-the-ground in China Birth Parent Searching services.

 Q: Why are so many of our programs online?